garidisk/garidisk.github.io/_pages/about.md

 permalink: /about/
 ---

-Physicist turned data analyst with a PhD in electrical engineering.
-Strong background in mathematics and statistical analysis.
-Routinely handling diverse datasets to provide data driven visualizations and insights for a variety of projects.
+Physicist turned data analyst.
+PhD in Electrical Engineering, with a strong statistical background in product analytics, experimentation and data modeling.

-My detailed CV and contact information can be found [here](https://drive.google.com/file/d/1qm3Pjo6j0z1U-3NTcXDtUl2c7IPLnnAp/view?usp=sharing).
+My detailed CV and contact information can be found [here]({{ '/assets/cv_garidis.pdf' | relative_url }}).